FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/administration/Web_Admin.md

 ## 5.1 System users

-This panel shows all of the registered users of the UI and allows the user to add and delete users.
-A System User, other than an anonymous one is associated with a group, a Token for API, a password that can be used to login into the ui and finally certificates allowing to securely connect to FTS
+This panel shows all the registered users of the UI and allows the user to add and delete users.
+A System User, other than an anonymous one is associated with a group, a Token for API, a password that can be used to log in into the ui and finally certificates allowing to securely connect to FTS

 ![](https://lh3.googleusercontent.com/8Kc5YIl0k_F72yhnFNtS5WNa9j-z_sWqWGewUKoR6yRhNKqN1MqsqGDS8qcgZwrJpgoR-q4JXq8r6iZm7Whjdwmrd5R_4hxQLmDqb_FLhYTS9ihEKHIB3cPqmQwiJYq2gSrMEEJePbTebxeMO9VP)

 - **Add:** This can be done by clicking on the "add" button (bottom right of panel).
   An extension will appear, with empty fields for the new user’s name, group, token and password.

   - **Name**: name of the created user.
 For the certs deployment to work must be the same as a connected user (see below)

   - **Group**: group of individuals this user belong to (team a, team b, team c)

   - **Token**: gives a unique combination that this user can leverage for the FTS REST API.
     NOTICE: the field token is for any alphanumeric string. the prefix 'bearer' is NOT part of the token.
     The name "_Bearer authentication_" can be understood as "give access to the bearer of this token."

   - **Password**: unique password that can be used for interact with the FTS